blobcode/cobalt/README.md

 # ⚙️ cobalt

-cobalt is a simple, minimal reverse proxy in rust using tokio.
+cobalt is a minimal, high performance reverse proxy written in rust using tokio.
 It's the greatly improved descendant of the earlier [pine](https://github.com/blobcode/pine).
 It focuses on simplicity and speed, with >1ms of latency added to most requests.

 ## installation